danieljharvey/migratable-patat/Migratable.md

 - How datatypes change over time and what we can do to not lose our minds completely coping with this.

-# Disclaimer
+# Context

 - My background is in making web applications of some sort or another

-- Therefore my perspective is completely based on this
+- Therefore my perspectives are entirely biased to these use-cases

 - Forgive me Padre, etc.